Vyral/amy-wengerd/_posts/2020-07-24-q-whats-included-in-our-30-minute-home-seller-strategy-session.md

 2\.
 Advice on preparing your home for sale—including staging tips, recommendations for which items to stow away, etc.&nbsp;

 3\.
 A value range for your home in the current market.
-We know that you may not be ready to sell quite yet, but you’d still like to understand your value range so you can know which projects to focus on.
-That’s what we’ll help you with\!
+We know that you may not be ready to sell quite yet, but you should still know your value range so you can know which projects to focus on.
+That’s one way we can help you\!

 4\.
 A list of handymen and contractors if you need help with the work that needs to be done.&nbsp;